Redeemer University is committed to helping students with disabilities reach their full academic potential.

 How do I receive academic accommodations at Redeemer?

 Step 1: Complete the Self-Identification form to register

 New students have access to this form via the admitted student portal.
-Current students have access to this form on the Disability Services DASH page.
+Current students have access to this form on the Accessible Learning page on the Redeemer App.

 Step 2: Submit current relevant documentation